jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 Here is a comparison table between systemd, sysVinit, and OpenRc
 ![*Init system operation comparison*](images/Chapter-10/systemd/init-comparison.png "Init system operation comparison")

+Devuan Linux, which is the Debian fork without systemd, still uses sysVinit but has the ability to use OpenRC or runit if you so choose.

 ### Systemd and Systemctl

 ![*The architecture of systemd as it is used by Tizen.
 Several components, including telephony, bootmode, dlog and tizen service, are from Tizen and are not components of systemd.*](images/Chapter-10/systemd/systemd.png "systemd")